noahgibbs/codefolio_octopress/source/_posts/2012-07-22-What-is-Rack-A-Primer.markdown

 ---
 layout: post
-title: "\"What is Rack?\":  A Primer"
+title: "What is Rack?: A Primer"
 date: 2012-07-22 23:37
 comments: true
 published: true